Social Work

 Academic Standing and Dismissal Policy

-- Students must maintain a cumulative GPA of 3.0 or higher to remain in good standing in the MSW program at Northwest Nazarene University.
+• Students must maintain a cumulative GPA of 3.0 or higher to remain in good standing in the MSW program at Northwest Nazarene University.
 If a student drops below a cumulative GPA of 3.0, the student will be placed on academic probation for the duration of one semester and receive a letter from the program director outlining the requirements of probation.
 Academic probation includes an academic plan for improvement created collaboratively and signed by the student and program director.
-The student must earn a minimum GPA of 3.0 for the semester of probation.
+The student must earn a minimum GPA of 3.0 for the probation semester.
 If the student fails to earn a minimum GPA of 3.0, if the cumulative GPA still falls below the required 3.0, or if the student fails to meet the requirements of the academic improvement plan, the student may be academically dismissed from the program.
 Students are notified of academic dismissal by the program director in writing.

-- Students who earn lower than a B- in two courses may be placed on academic probation as outlined above.
+• Students who earn lower than a B- in two courses may be placed on academic probation, as outlined above.
+If a student earns less than a B- in the same course twice, they may be removed from the program.

-- Students must pass all Field Placement courses (SOWK6570, SOWK6571, SOWK7670 & SOWK7671) with a grade of B or better.
+• Students must pass all Field Placement courses (SOWK6570SOWK6571SOWK7670 & SOWK7671) with a grade of B or better.
 Students who fail to meet this expectation must take SOWK6101 Professionalism 101 and pass the class with a B or better for the class to contribute toward graduation requirements by the program.
 A non-passing grade in field placement (SOWK6570 or SOWK7670) will result in a student being asked to meet with the full faculty.
 Unless there are significant extenuating circumstances, the student will be dismissed from the program for at least one year.

-- Cheating and plagiarism constitute unprofessional conduct and are violations of the ethical standards of the profession.
-Students who are found to be cheating or plagiarizing may be academically dismissed from the MSW program as identified above.
+• Cheating and plagiarism constitute unprofessional conduct and are violations of the ethical standards of the profession.
+Students who are found to be cheating or plagiarizing may be academically dismissed from the MSW program, as identified above.

 Professional Disposition Assessments and Dismissal Policy